fieldtrip/website/faq/discontinuous_neuralynx.md

 ---
 title: How can I deal with a discontinuous Neuralynx LFP recording?
+category: faq
-tags: [faq, neuralynx, corrupt, preprocessing]
+tags: [neuralynx, corrupt, preprocessing]
 ---

 # How can I deal with a discontinuous Neuralynx LFP recording?